wwn1233/A-Lightwe-Classification-Project-based-on-PyTorch/Readme.md

 2019.06.06 add warm up method of lr

-2019.05.28 add reduce-resnet and different optimizers for cifar and fashionminist dtatset
+2019.05.28 add reduced-resnet and different optimizers for cifar and fashionminist dtatset

 2019.05.11 add support for cifar and fashionmnist dataset